How do Swiss state schools differ from schools in other countries?

 In Switzerland, many children do not enter the childcare system before starting Kindergarten at the age of 4 or even 5.
 Kindergarten has a play-based approach that does not focus on preparing children for school academically.

-Many parents coming from a different system are shocked to learn that reading and writing is not taught in Swiss state schools until children enter the first grade at primary school.
+Many parents coming from a different system are shocked to learn that children do not learn reading and writing in Swiss state schools until the first grade.
 In countries like the UK and France, children usually join nursery at the age of 2 or 3 and start their academic learning in pre-school.

 In the majority of countries, all students attend one comprehensive secondary school and might only be streamed into ability groups in single subjects.
 Most Swiss regions, by contrast, channel children into different performance streams and schools after primary school, from academic to more vocational streams.